Phapar ko roti

-Phapar ko roti (फापर को रोटि) is a traditional Nepali pancake, which Nepalis typically consume with achar (pickles) of various kinds.
+Phapar ko roti (फापर को रोटि) is a traditional Nepali pancake, which Nepalis typically consume with achar (pickle) of various kinds.

 Preparation and ingredients

 A dough of buckwheat flour with a little rice flour and ingredients including chopped vegetables, egg white, milk, and water is poured on hot ghee on a flat pan and browned in both sides.